 As a dog bite expert witness for Colorado attorneys, I have become knowledgeable about dog bite statistics and other epidemiological information about personal injury caused by dogs within the state of Colorado.
 For example, knowledge about dog bites occurring in Colorado must be included in the expert reports I produce for attorneys.
 Hence, the findings reported below are meaningful, particularly given the paucity of statistics on dog bites specific to Colorado.

-The recent forum held in Denver sponsored by The Coalition for Living Safely With Dogs, reports results from a year long survey taken throughout Colorado about the number of dogs involved in dog bite incidents.
+In a forum held in Denver, sponsored by The Coalition for Living Safely With Dogs, results were reported from a year-long-survey taken throughout Colorado about the number of dogs involved in dog bite incidents.